temach/reports/CIA-LAB-2-Booting.md

 Then GRUB has to mount the filesystem on the hard disk, find and parse its real config.
 The filesystem is typically ext4 and GRUB comes with support for ext4.

 The configuration file will tell GRUB what kernels are present on the system and their location.
 Then GRUB presents a bootmanager menu to me (to the user).
-After a certain kernel is choosen GRUB runs the commands specified in its config for this particular kernel that are necessary to load the kernel, the initrd and to execute it.
+After a certain kernel is chosen GRUB runs the commands specified in its config for this particular kernel that are necessary to load the kernel, the initrd and to execute it.

 The typical case for a GNU/Linux distribution is to keep the kernel as an ELF file stored in the /boot/ directory on the same filesystem where the grub config is stored (the actual kernel is compressed, but will decompress itself when executed).
 The filename used for the image is normally `bzImage` or `vmlinuz`.
-More detailes on the types of file used for the kernel image can be found at:
+More details on the types of file used for the kernel image can be found at:

 1. https://unix.stackexchange.com/questions/5518/what-is-the-difference-between-the-following-kernel-makefile-terms-vmlinux-vml
 2. http://www.linfo.org/vmlinuz.html